-Start with 20-30 minutes of aerobic activity -- do that 5 days a week and watch your numbers drop.
+Start with 20-30 minutes of aerobic activity -- anything that gets your heart rate up.
+Do that 5 days a week, and watch your numbers drop.
 The best part?
 You reap the benefits of exercise even if you don’t lose weight right away.

 Did You Know?